encode/django-vanilla-views/docs/index.md

 Django's generic class based view implementation is unneccesarily complicated.

-Django vanilla views gives you all the same functionality, in a vastly simplified, easier-to-use package, including:
+Django vanilla views gives you **exactly the same functionality**, in a vastly simplified, easier-to-use package, including:

 * No mixin classes.
 * No calls to `super()`.